a large building Belfast

 They include the Merchant Hotel, a historic 19th-century building that originally housed the Ulster Bank.

-It costs £32.50 (Monday-Friday) or £37.50 (at the weekends) and includes finger sandwiches, scones, a delicious selection of seasonal cakes and pastries, as well as tea or coffee.
+A special Afternoon Tea at the hotel is a real treat complete with finger sandwiches, scones, a delicious selection of seasonal cakes and pastries, as well as tea or coffee.

 The Grand Opera House